 So what will define Sales 3.0?
 We foresee a holistic approach to sales as the way forward.
-A perfect mix of leadership skills, backed by powerful technology and driven by insight got through sales analytics, will define Sales 3.0.
+A perfect mix of leadership skills, backed by powerful technology and driven by insight got through a sales analytics software , will define Sales 3.0.

 In this blog, we’ll use the powerful combination of Zoho CRM and Zoho Analytics to harness insights that can help salespeople build the desired leadership skills for Sales 3.0.

 Sales numbers aren’t the sole indicator for evaluating your team’s performance.
 It’s also recommended that you assess your team across multiple sales metrics to build competencies on the various aspects of sales.

 For this reason, it’s important to have a versatile performance assessment system that can flexibly accommodate metrics depending on your business needs.

 This can be your go-to report for holistic training.
 The team is assessed on seven different sales metrics picked from five different modules in Zoho CRM.
 Using the simple drag and drop feature, you can add or remove the metrics on which you want your teams groomed.

 During a downturn, businesses may focus more on receivables and less on sales.
 Using the powerful formula engine built into Zoho Analytics, you can assign weightage to the receivables metrics and sum it up to arrive at an overall score, to enable teams to focus on more business critical areas.